Waterbury Amputation Injury Lawyer

 Contact an Experienced Waterbury Amputation Injury Lawyer Today!

-If you sustained a traumatic amputation injury, contact the team at the Law Offices of James A. Welcome for the compassionate and skilled advice you need during this challenging time.
+If you sustained a traumatic amputation injury, contact the team of Waterbury personal injury attorneys at the Law Offices of James A. Welcome for the compassionate and skilled advice you need during this challenging time.
 Our team will fight on your behalf to maximize compensation, so you do not have to bear the financial burden of this painful injury.

 Contact us today at (203) 753-7300.